 ($2.75 x 100) / 25 = $11.00

-For example, if in the course of a month, a restaurant spent $3,000 on food, sold $14,000, and had $1,500 in comps and food spillage, the total food cost for that period would look like this:
+For example, if in the course of a week, a restaurant spent $3,000 on food purchases, sold $14,000, and had $1,500 in comps and food spillage, the total food cost for that period would look like this:

-Without the $1,500 in comps and spillage, the food cost is 21%.
+Use comps sparingly.
+Without the $1,500 in comps and spillage, the food cost in the example above is a much tighter 19%.
 Some comps and spillage are inevitable.
 Sending a complimentary appetizer to a guest who has waited a long time for their entree is good customer service.
-It is wise to use comps sparingly, however.
-If there is a customer service issue that is frequently being smoothed over by comps, that is usually a sign that the management team needs to improve the operation in that area.
+But if there is a customer service issue that is frequently being smoothed over by comps, that’s a sign that you as a restaurant manager need to improve your operation.

-The same basic formula is used to determine beverage costs.
-To get the most detailed picture of your operation, it is a good idea to separate your beverage COGS and sales by liquor, wine, beer, and nonalcoholic beverages.
-Figuring each of these overall costs separately will show you where your operation has the greatest opportunities to improve.
+To get the most detailed picture of your operation, separate your beverage COGS and sales by liquor, wine, beer, and non-alcoholic beverages.
+Figuring each of these overall costs separately shows you where your operation has the greatest opportunities to improve.

 2. Adjust Your Operation to Meet Targets

 Suppose your food costs are in line, but your labor costs are consistently off target.
-On the flip side, your labor standards are solid, but your food cost is through the roof.
-There are some specific steps a restaurant manager can take to have an impact on labor cost or food cost, specifically.
+There are some specific steps a restaurant manager can take to have an impact on labor cost.

 Use Technology to Optimize Schedules

-Base your staff’s shift start times to be in line with the times that the restaurant is busiest.
-A POS system can show you your sales per hour easily, making this strategy a snap.
-A POS that syncs with your scheduling software can also enforce the schedule by preventing employees from clocking in early for scheduled shifts.
-It may not sound like a big deal, but if you have employees clocking in 5 to 10 minutes early every day, it can add up to thousands of dollars in a year.
+Base your staff’s shift start times around when the restaurant is busiest.
+A POS system can easily show you your sales per hour, making this strategy a snap.
+A POS that syncs with your scheduling software can also enforce the schedule by preventing employees clocking in early for scheduled shifts.
+It may not sound like a big deal, but if you have employees clocking in five to 10 minutes early every day, it can add up to thousands of dollars over the course of a year.

 Update Your Service Style

-The fastest-growing style of restaurant is the quick service restaurant (QSR) model, where customers order at the counter, pay in full, then wait for their food.
+The fastest-growing style of restaurant is the Quick Service Restaurant (QSR) model, where customers order at the counter, pay in full, and then wait for their food.
 In some cases, QSR restaurants give customers a number to take to a table and have service staff to run the food to them.

-Another option is to give customers pagers that alert when their food is ready and allow them to pick it up from a service window themselves.
+Another option is to place scannable QR codes on tables or order counters, allowing customers to order and pay via their smartphones.
+QR code systems typically also include optional alerts to notify customers when their food is ready so they can pick it up from a service window themselves.
 Models like this create only one hourly labor cost center and can help keep costs down.

 Cross-train Your Team

 In addition to enabling you to reduce staff when business slows, cross-training makes it less likely that you will be short-handed when an employee is out sick or running late.
-Cross-training is probably the best way to reduce labor cost in the back of house as well.
+Cross-training is probably the best way to reduce labor cost in the back of the house, as well.

-Spread Sidework Tasks Throughout the Day (and Week)
+Spread Sidework Tasks Through the Day (and Week)

-Federal law requires employers to pay time-and-a-half for hours their employees work more than 40 in a workweek.
-Some states require time-and-a-half pay for hours that are worked more than 8 in a day.
+Federal law requires employers to pay time-and-a-half for hours their employees work over 40 in a workweek.
+Some states require time-and-a-half pay for hours that are worked over eight in a day.
 Other states require employers to pay a full hour’s wage as a penalty to staff that do not get a scheduled meal break.

 Check your local labor laws and keep an eye on the hours your team is working to avoid accruing penalties.
 These are an avoidable cost, and the best restaurant operations plan ahead to run an efficient operation.